All Episodes

 We've got pictures.

-I put them on my website on my Facebook page.
+I put them on my website and my Facebook page.

-We got pictures of Obama bowing down to the Chicom Premier, bowing down to the King of Saudi Arabia, bowing down to the Emperor of Japan.
+We got pictures of Obama bowing down to the Chikom premier, bowing down to the king of Saudi Arabia, bowing down to the emperor of Japan.

 Now we know.